ixn3rd3mxn/auto-fishing-on-any-plugin/README.md

-this is auto fishing on fishing plugin , no detect , have little bug click
+this is auto fishing on fishing plugin , no detect , have little bug click , work all version game :)

 work on
 Python 3.12.2